Hong Kong falls into first recession in 10 years as protests, trade war weigh

 The government said that with no sign of protests abating, private consumption and investment sentiment would continue to be affected.

+Some Hong Kong businesses have asked employees to take unpaid leave as tourists steer clear of sometimes violent running battles between protesters and police in key shopping areas and malls.

-Capital Economics said in a research note that while GDP would probably continue to contract in the fourth quarter, the pace of contraction should ease somewhat barring a further escalation in the demonstrations.
+Capital Economics said in a research note that while GDP would probably continue to contract in the fourth quarter, the pace of contraction should ease barring a further escalation in the demonstrations.

 “Any recovery will be constrained by weak business investment, however, as the city’s political crisis has done lasting damage to its reputation as a stable and autonomous financial hub,” it said in a note to clients.

+The protests and escalating violence have plunged the former British colony into its biggest political crisis in decades and unnerved many in the business and financial communities.

+Protesters are angry at what they see as Beijing’s increasing interference in the Chinese-ruled city.
+China denies meddling and has accused foreign governments, including the United States and Britain, of stirring up trouble.

 The city’s leader Carrie Lam warned on Tuesday that full-year growth could contract.
-Retail sales and tourism have plummeted.

-Almost all growth engines in the Asian financial hub stalled over the summer as shops shut to avoid sometimes violent clashes between riot police and protesters, while the Sino-U.S. trade war intensified.
+Almost all growth engines in the Asian financial hub stalled over the summer as shops shut to avoid clashes between riot police and protesters, while the Sino-U.S. trade war intensified.
 Hong Kong is one of the world’s most popular tourism destinations and a bustling container port.

 Retail sales fell the most on record year-on-year in August, while tourist arrivals dropped the most since Severe Acute Respiratory Syndrome (SARS) struck Hong Kong in 2003.